godunno/dunno-front-end/README.md

 # Dunno App Front-End

 Love Chips 'n Dips?
-This is **WAY** better!
-This is the front-end repository for the hottest, prettiest, tastiest app ever made, Dunno App!
+HOLD ONTO YOUR PANTS, this is way better!
+This is the front-end repository for the hottest, tastiest, best-smelling app ever made, Dunno App!
 Wanna grab some delicious Slim 'n Sass?
-See how bellow!
+You're in the right place!

 Don't know what the hell I'm talking about?
 Check it out!